-Undergraduate Program Courses

-Course Number Course Title Credits ACC 201 Accounting I 4.5

-This course analyzes and records business transactions manually.
-Emphasis is placed on understanding the accounting cycle, preparing financial statements, bank reconciliations, and payroll.
-Prerequisite: None

-ACC 202 Accounting II 4.5

-This is the second of two in-depth accounting courses.
-In this course, students focus on using accounting data to formulate business decisions.
-Topics include the value chain, job costing, manufacturing overhead allocation, activity based costing, cost behavior, cost-volume-profit analysis, pricing decisions, and the budgeting process.
-Prerequisite: ACC 201 or equivalent with a grade of "C" or better

-BUS 101 Business Foundations and Analysis 4.5

-This course provides a comprehensive view of today's dynamic American businesses and the global economy.
+Course Number Course Title Credits ACC 201 Accounting I 4.5 - s and records business transactions manually.
+Emphasis is place , preparing financial statements, bank reconciliations, and payro ACC 202 Accounting II 4.5 data to formulate bu allocation, activity b f two in-depth accounting courses.
+In this course, students focus siness decisions.
+Topics include the value chain, job costing, ma ased costing, cost behavior, cost-volume-profit analysis, pricing Prerequisite: ACC 201 or equivalent with a grade of "C" or bette nufacturing overhead decisions, and the BUS 101 Business Foundations and Analysis 4.5 This course provides a comprehensive view of today's dynamic American businesses and the global economy.
 Specific topics include starting a small business, satisfying customers, managing operations, motivating employees, building teams, managing information, managing financial resources, and exploring the ethical and social responsibilities of American businesses.
-Prerequisite: None

-BUS 210 Business Law 4.5

-This course surveys the legal environment of business organizations.
+Prerequisite: None BUS 210 Business Law 4.5 This course surveys the legal environment of business organizations.
 It explores the sources of law and the constitutional basis of regulation, social and ethical influences, corporate responsibility, judicial and administrative systems, contracts, torts, agency, bankruptcy and consumer protection.
-Prerequisite: None

-BUS 220 Business Communications 4.5

-This course will help students to develop the ability to compose various types of business communications, with an emphasis on well-organized, clear, concise and persuasive letters, memos, and reports.
+Prerequisite: None BUS 220 Business Communications 4.5 This course will help students to develop the ability to compose various types of business communications, with an emphasis on well-organized, clear, concise and persuasive letters, memos, and reports.
 Students will learn to analyze and to present both written and oral business communications, including those involved with seeking employment.
 Prerequisite: ENG 111 or equivalent with a grade of "C" or better.

-BUS 480 Capstone 4.5
+BUS 480 Capstone